puppetlabs/pupperware/commercial/README.md

 ## Default Stack Configuration

-The `docker-compose.yml` contains a nominally configured Puppet Enterprise stack that uses the `.test` DNS TLD (top-level domain) inside the Docker container network and overrides many of the default environment variables for containers.
+The `docker-compose.yml` contains a nominally configured Puppet Enterprise stack that overrides many of the default environment variables for containers.
 It also provisions a customized version of Postgres inside of a container, rather than using an external Postgres instance.

 ## Local Configuration